Drenches/Chained-DP/README.md

 # Chained-DP
-Code of the paper "Chained-DP: Can We Recycle Privacy Budget?" accepted by IWQoS 2023.
+Code for the paper "Chained-DP: Can We Recycle Privacy Budget?" accepted by IWQoS 2023.